stellardave/prefect/docs/cloud/index.md

 Prefect Cloud's [incidents](/cloud/incidents/) help teams identify, rectify, and document issues in mission-critical workflows.
 Incidents are formal declarations of disruptions to a workspace.
-With [automations](/cloud/incidents/#incident-automations)), activity in that workspace can be paused when an incident is created and resumed when it is resolved.
+With [automations](/cloud/incidents/#incident-automations), you can pause workspace activity when an incident is created, and resume it when it is resolved.

 ## Error summaries

 Prefect Cloud error summaries, enabled by Marvin AI, distill the error logs of `Failed` and `Crashed` flow runs into actionable information.
-To enable this feature and others powered by Marvin AI, visit the **Settings** page for your account.
+To enable Marvin AI features, visit the **Settings** page for your account.

 ## Service accounts <span class="badge pro"></span> <span class="badge custom"></span>